aburossi/prompts/hep/README.txt

 B) follow the instructions in step2.txt to generate a set of questions to use in classroom
 C) follow the instructions in step5.txt to generate a smart brevity summary
 D) follow the instructions in step6.txt to generate answers at different levels
+E) follow the instructions in step4.txt to generate content for h5p
+F) follow the instructions in step3.txt to generate content for mentimeter

 //choice
 generate the user's choice